 In case you’re just now joining, here’s the argument again from Part 1:

 Premise A—>An organismic world view causes a failure in physics.
-(Part 2, Part 3)
+(Part 2, 3)

 Therefore, Aristotle failed in physics.